Naveenkumarnr-2002/Java-String-Problems/README.md

 <hr>

-2.Checking the List Empty or not
+2. Checking the List Empty or not

 ![Screenshot 2025-03-22 210547](https://github.com/user-attachments/assets/12ec09a1-f928-40c7-9fb2-a13800d86261)